clojuredocs/guides/articles/tutorials/introduction.md

-## Functions for working with data structures
+## Functions For Working With Data Structures

 Getting values from data structures: